lherron2/independent-simulations/README.md

   trjcat.sh --pdb $PDB --structid $i;
 done
 ```

+There are two important steps to prepare the simulation data:

-The former will remove solvent from the `xtc` files produced during simulation, while the latter will concatenate all of the `xtc` files together to for a continuous trajectory.
-These are the trajectories that will be used to create the diffusion dataset and in later analysis.
+1. Remove solvent from the `xtc` files generated during the simulation.
+This can be done using the former method.

+2. Concatenate all the `xtc` files together to form a continuous trajectory.
+This step is essential for creating the diffusion dataset and conducting subsequent analysis.

+After completing these steps, you can proceed with the following:

-Then, run `postprocess_simulations.py --pdb $PDB` to compute relevant quantities for the simulation.
-Once of these quantities is G vectors (as defined in XXX), which will be used to create a dataset to train a diffusion model with.
-To create the dataset, run `gvec_to_dataset.sh $PDB`, which will write the dataset to `$PROJECT_PATH/$PDB/data/`
+- Run the `postprocess_simulations.py` script with the parameter `--pdb $PDB` to compute relevant quantities for the simulation.
+One of these quantities is the G vectors, as defined in XXX.
+These G vectors will be used to create a dataset for training a diffusion model.

+- To create the dataset, execute the `rvec_to_dataset.sh $PDB` script.
+It will write the dataset to the `$PROJECT_PATH/$PDB/data/` directory.

 ## EXAMPLE

 The provided example located in `openmm/experiments/` will run five simulations of a GCAA tetraloop RNA (pdbid: 1zih) at temperatures between 310K and 410K.